Giving wake to energy-energy correlators: Hydrodynamic response on the celestial sphere

 where $\bn$ is a unit vector perpendicular to the rotation axis.
 Repeating the above considerations, weighting this contribution by the perturbative probability to produce the corresponding two-prong state, one may access the mutual correlations between the modes sourced by the two prongs.
 To go beyond this \textit{semi-classical} set up, one can use the wide separation of scales between hydrodynamic modes and the jet constituents to treat the jet source current in perturbative QCD, as detailed above, see also~\cite{Pablos:2024muu}.
 Another interesting and straightforward application of the present model is the computation of more differential~\cite{Barata:2023zqg,Kang:2023big} and higher point correlators~\cite{Chen:2019bpb,Chen:2022swd}, where the imprint of the response's shape could become more transparent~\cite{Bossi:2024qho}.
 More, it would be valuable to further understand the interplay between our model of the medium's response and the structure of matter resolved by the jet, see e.g. \cite{Sadofyev:2021ohn,Barata:2024xwy,Boguslavski:2023alu, Ipp:2020nfu, Avramescu:2023qvv, Carrington:2022bnv,Avramescu:2024xts,Kuzmin:2023hko}.

-Although the presented analytical approach cannot reach the degree of sophistication of full scale numerical simulations of jets and their wakes~\cite{Casalderrey-Solana:2020rsj,Yang:2021qtl}, we have identified several universal features of how the medium response imprints on the jet EEC, and clarified the corresponding theoretical and phenomenological aspects.
-A clear understanding of these aspects is essential to achieve a proper and complete theoretical description of this observable, which can only then be compared to data.
+Although the presented analytical approach cannot reach the degree of sophistication of full scale numerical simulations of jets and their wakes~\cite{Casalderrey-Solana:2020rsj,Yang:2021qtl}, we have identified several universal features of how the medium response imprints on the jet EEC, and clarified the corresponding theoretical and phenomenological aspects.\footnote{Note that other universal aspects of the jet EEC have also been recently explored, see e.g.~\cite{Liu:2024lxy,Barata:2024wsu}.} A clear understanding of these aspects is essential to achieve a proper and complete theoretical description of this observable, which can only then be compared to data.

 \textit{Acknowledgments:} We thank Paul Caucal, Jorge Casalderrey-Solana, Daniel Pablos, Yeonju Go, Weiyao Ke, Krishna Rajagopal, Alba Soto-Ontoso, Robert Szafron, and Xin-Nian Wang for multiple discussions.
 We thank Jorge Casalderrey-Solana, Daniel Pablos, and Krishna Rajagopal for helpful comments on the manuscript.
 The work of AVS is supported by Fundacao para a Ciência e a Tecnologia (FCT) under contract 2022.06565.CEECIND.
 AVS and JGM were partly supported by the European Research Council project ERC-2018-ADG-835105 YoctoLHC.
 The work of MVK is partially funded by the grant of the Foundation for the Advancement of Theoretical Physics “BASIS”.